michahell/pinbored-nwjs/README.md

 * Shiori: http://aki-null.net/shiori/ or just: ```brew cask install shiori```
 * browser dependant plugins or widgets.

-i could add bookmark creation functionality in a later version, however this was never the intention of this app.
+I could add bookmark creation functionality in a later version, however this was never the intention of this app.
 The app is aimed at **managing** one's bookmarks, for example after a switch from < insert browser >
 to Pinboard with some 1000 unmanageable bookmarks.